The Disclose Register is administered by the Companies Office, which is part of the Ministry of Business, Innovation and Employment (MBIE).

 We won't disclose your email address to third parties, but we may use it to update you with information about our services.

-We will then promptly contact you to try to resolve the dispute.
-If, following this, the dispute is still not resolved to your satisfaction, you may take such action as you consider appropriate, such as making a complaint to the Ombudsman or commencing legal proceedings.
+If the matter has still not been resolved to your satisfaction, you may wish to take further action, such as making a complaint to the Ombudsman, or commencing legal proceedings.

 Invalidity or unenforceability